wlh320/portguard/README.md

 A port forwarding tool with encryption and authentication that just works like ssh tunnel, but **Zero Config** for client.

-It is currently a simple project and the author is not familiar with security, we take no responsibility for any security flaws.
+**Warning** It is currently a simple project and the author is not familiar with security, we take no responsibility for any security flaws.

 Welcome to create issues and pull requests.